Palvash-kumar/Regex-to-DFA-Simulator/README.md

 | Kleene Star | `*` | `a*` |
 | Parentheses | `()` | `(a\|b)*` |

+### Step-by-Step Algorithm Visualization

+Each stage of the pipeline includes a **scrollable step log** that records every operation performed by the algorithm:

+- **Thompson's Construction**: logs each CHAR, CONCAT, UNION, and STAR fragment with state assignments
+- **Subset Construction**: logs ε-closures, move operations, and new DFA state discoveries
+- **Hopcroft's Minimization**: logs initial partitions, each split operation, and the final partition result

+### Partition Visualization

+After minimization, the final state partitions are displayed as styled cards — accept partitions are highlighted in green, making it easy to identify how states were merged.

+### Animated String Simulation

+Click the **▶ Animate** button to watch the minimized DFA process a string in real time:

+- Each transition highlights the **active node and edge** on the graph
+- The **simulation trace** builds incrementally, one step at a time
+- The final state glows **green** (accepted) or **red** (rejected)
+- The verdict banner appears after the animation completes

+### PDF Report Export

+Click **⬇ Export DFA** to generate a professional PDF document containing the complete conversion pipeline:

+- Input regular expression
+- NFA graph snapshot, transition table, and state information
+- DFA graph snapshot, transition table with NFA state composition
+- Minimized DFA graph snapshot, transition table, and partition details
+- Reduction summary and auto-pagination for large automata

-### Interactive Visualization
+### Interactive Graph Visualization

 - **Graph rendering** powered by [Cytoscape.js](https://js.cytoscape.org/) with dagre layout
 - Directed left-to-right automata graphs
-- **Blue borders** for start states
-- **Green double borders** for accept states
+- **Blue borders** for start states, **green double borders** for accept states
+- **Epsilon (ε) transitions** rendered as dashed orange edges for clear distinction
-- **Labeled edges** with merged parallel transitions
+- Labeled edges with merged parallel transitions
-- Pan & zoom support on all graphs
+- Pan and zoom support on all graphs

+### Collapsible Sections

+Each pipeline stage (NFA, DFA, MinDFA, Test) can be **collapsed or expanded** by clicking its header — keeping the interface clean when focusing on a specific step.

+### Tooltips

+Hover over the algorithm name in each section header to see a brief explanation of how the algorithm works — useful for quick reference during study.

 ### User Interface

-- Clean dark theme with professional styling
+- Premium dark theme with glassmorphism panels
 - One-click example regex buttons
-- Pipeline progress indicator
+- Pipeline progress indicator with step completion tracking
-- Transition tables for every stage
+- Transition tables with ε-column highlighting for NFA
-- Simulation trace showing state-by-state path
 - Input validation with clear error messages
-- Fully responsive design
+- Fully responsive design for all screen sizes

 ---